Holly-Horwood/holiday_helper/README.md

 - Used to add style to the web page.

 **Bootstrap**
 - Bootstrap was mainly used for positioning with its grid system to position containers.
-It was also used to create buttons and dropdowns.
+It was also used to create buttons, dropdowns, navbar and cards.

 **Javascript**
 - Was used to connect with the APIs and to manipulate them.
 It was also used to create some interactive aspects of the newsletter form.

--
-jQuery TODO: ?
--   Google Maps API
--   DOC API
--
+**DOC API**
+- Used to retrieve data on Department of Conservation campsites and huts throughout New Zealand.

+**Google Maps API**
+- Google maps was used to display the map of New Zealand and create markers and marker clusters.

 **Font Awesome**
 - Used for icons on the page such as the footer links and search icon.